community-z-users/czt/jedit/README.txt

 b) Installing the jEdit plugins
 --------------------------------------------

-Change into <CZT_HOME>, the top level directory of CZT, and follow the instructions in INSTALL.txt to install CZT.
+If you are working with a source distribution, follow the instructions in <CZT_HOME>/INSTALL.txt to compile and install CZT.
 This creates jar files in <CZT_HOME>/lib, including the plugin jar files mentioned below.

 To install a jEdit plugin, first make sure to deinstall previous versions.

 To install the ZCharMap plugin you need to:
-  1. copy ZCharMap.jar to JEDIT_SETTINGS_DIR/jars
+  1. copy <CZT_HOME>/lib/ZCharMap.jar to JEDIT_SETTINGS_DIR/jars
   2. restart jEdit to load the new plugin

 To install the ZSideKick plugin you need to:
   1. Install the SideKick and ErrorList plugin using jEdit's Plugin manager
-  2. copy ZSideKick.jar to JEDIT_SETTINGS_DIR/jars
+  2. copy  <CZT_HOME>/lib/ZSideKick.jar to JEDIT_SETTINGS_DIR/jars
-     AND czt-dep.jar to JEDIT_SETTINGS_DIR/jars/czt.jar
+     AND  <CZT_HOME>/lib/czt-dep.jar to JEDIT_SETTINGS_DIR/jars/czt.jar
   3. update the catalog file in JEDIT_SETTINGS_DIR/modes (see the catalog file to see how to do this)
   4. restart jEdit to load the new plugin